Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Background

-\textbf{Regularization-based methods} work by introducing constraints on weight updates during the incremental training of neural networks.
-One idea is preventing updates for weights learned on previously trained tasks \cite{razavian6382cnn}.
-Methods such as EWC and LWF \cite{zhizhong2018}, regularize the model to prevent large changes in weights related to old tasks.
+\textbf{Regularization-based strategies} work by introducing constraints on weight updates during the incremental training of neural networks.
+One of the initial ideas is to prevent updates for weights learned on previously trained tasks \cite{razavian6382cnn}. {

+Another approach is to freeze the first layers in the model architecture to mitigate forgetting previous tasks while leaving the last fully connected layer unfrozen to be updated with new tasks \cite{lomonaco2017core50}.
+On the other hand, methods such as EWC \cite{kirkpatrick2017overcoming} and LWF \cite{zhizhong2018} modify the regularization loss using a knowledge distillation to prevent drastic changes in already learned weights, which are important to solve previous tasks. }

-\textbf{Dynamic architecture} methods perform changes in the model architecture during the learning process.
-Methods usually expand the network by adding new neurons or layers as they encounter new tasks \cite{diethe2019continual}.
+\textbf{Dynamic architectures strategies} adaptively manipulate the model architecture during the learning process.
+Methods usually expand the network by adding new neurons or layers as they encounter new tasks \cite{diethe2019continual}. {

+More efficient methods augment dynamic adaptation with pruning capabilities, which keep model capacity under control by removing insignificant weights.
+Popular examples are PackNet \cite{mallya2017} and Winning Subnetworks \cite{kang2022}, which splits the model into independent sub-networks, each specialized in addressing a different task.
+This type of approach is also referred to as forget-free, which holds only under assumptions such as the availability of task labels and unlimited capacity. }

-\textbf{Replay-based methods} focus on preserving knowledge by storing data samples from previously learned tasks in a memory buffer \cite{PARISI201954} or leveraging generative models to replay tasks each time the model is updated \cite{NIPS2017_0efbe980}.
+\textbf{Replay-based strategies} ensure that the knowledge from previously seen tasks is taken into consideration by the updated model by recurringly incorporating a summarized version of data from previous tasks in model updates.
+The most standard replay-based techniques focus on preserving knowledge by storing data samples from previously learned tasks in a memory buffer and replaying them during model update \cite{PARISI201954}. {

+There are a few strategies devised to select the most relevant samples for every task, keep the replay buffer size compact, and, in turn, limit resource usage \cite{buzzega2021rethinking}.
+The second category leverages generative models to generate artificial data samples from previous tasks each time the model is updated \cite{NIPS2017_0efbe980}.
+By doing so, generative replay eases the burden of storing data samples, reducing the impact of memory occupation that affects conventional replay strategies. }